GyroSuperintelligence/BabyLM/README.md

 Every byte is XORed against a universal reference 0xAA (stateless gene hologram) to yield an 8-bit operation mask (mutated gene hologram) that transforms the dynamic tensor (Epigenome - a 3D projection of the mutation), simulating the expression of intelligence through physical modulation.

 **3. The Holographic Gene: From Byte to Operations** Each bit of the byte's XOR result maps to a specific gyroscopic operation (Identity, Inverse, Forward/Backward Gyration).
-This set of 8 operations is the "gene" — a complete instruction for transforming the system's state.
+This set of 8 operations is the "gene"; a complete instruction for transforming the system's state.

 **4. The Epigenome Projection: The Dynamic State Tensor** These operations apply to a dynamic [4,2,3,2] tensor, the Epigenome.
 This is the system's "working memory" or current physical state.
 Each input byte acts as a physical force that evolves this Epigenome, creating an irreversible path-dependent history.
 The intelligence resides in the trajectory of this tensor, not in static data.

 **5. The Intelligence Spectrum: Pattern Matching** Every new input transforms the tensor and produces a new gene state.
-The system compares this mutated tensor against the genome and identifies all patterns that are highly resonant (i.e., physically plausible next states).
+The system compares this mutated tensor against the canonical pattern library (F) and identifies all patterns that are highly resonant (i.e., physically plausible next states).

 **6. From Possibility to Closure: The Two-Stage Selection Cycle** Intelligence emerges from a two-stage cycle:
-- **Possibility:** The evolving Epigenome tensor (T) is compared against the static Genome (F).
+- **Possibility:** The evolving Epigenome tensor (T) is compared against the full set of canonical tensor patterns (F).
 All patterns with high physical resonance form the set of possible next states.
 - **Closure:** The system then applies a closure principle, selecting the single best candidate from this possibility space by combining immediate physical resonance with long-term learned confidence in each pattern.
 This ensures the output is both physically consistent and semantically meaningful.

 ### What This Achieves